arrowhead-f/sos-examples/Simple service implementation guide/README.md

   * IDD filename: "RPM-JSON-CUSTOM-HTTP-SECURE_AC"

  Based on this design, the implementation is basically a modification of the provider and consumer skeletons.
 These can be found in this folder.

+ _Since this is a secure service implementation, the consumer and provider systems need to have proper, Arrowhead-issued certificates and their public keys registered in the Authorization System, see point 3._

 2. HumidityWSN service